rust-lang/book/second-edition/src/ch13-01-closures.md

 The curly braces are optional if the closure body only has one line.
 After the curly braces, we need a semicolon to go with the `let` statement.
-The value returned from the last line in the closure body (`num`), since that line doesn't end in a semicolon, will be the value returned from the closure when it's called, just like in function bodies.
+The value returned from the last line in the closure body (`num`), since that line doesn’t end in a semicolon, will be the value returned from the closure when it’s called, just like in function bodies.

 Note that this `let` statement means `expensive_closure` contains the *definition* of an anonymous function, not the *resulting value* of calling the anonymous function.
-Recall the reason we're using a closure is because we want to define the code to call at one point, store that code, and actually call it at a later point; the code we want to call is now stored in `expensive_closure`.
+Recall the reason we’re using a closure is because we want to define the code to call at one point, store that code, and actually call it at a later point; the code we want to call is now stored in `expensive_closure`.